orkhan-amrullayev/image2text-ocr-api/README.md

 ## API Service

 The script uses the `gradio_client` library to connect to an OCR service API.
-The API processes the provided image and returns extracted text.
-You can specify the URL of the API service using the `--client_url` option.
+The default API is hosted on Hugging Face with 16 GB RAM and 2 vCPUs here: https://orkhan-image2text-ocr.hf.space/.
+You can specify a different API URL using the `--client_url` option.